 Middletown Centre for Autism Webinar Series

-Middletown Centre for Autism are offering a series of twice weekly live webinars, which will feature members of their own multi-disciplinary team and international speakers on a series of themes.
+Middletown Centre for Autism offered a series of twice weekly live webinars, which featured members of their own multi-disciplinary team and international speakers on a series of themes.
 They also have a page on their website containing plenty of resources and activities, which can be accessed here.

 National Association for the Teaching of English (NATE)

 NATE have provided a number of resources focused on teaching the English curriculum to Primary and Post Primary school students on their website.